 E.g. US equities historically had a 20% standard deviation with a 10% average (geometric) return.
 The expected difference would be 1/2 * 0.2 * 0.2 = 2%.
 The historical arithmetic mean would be 10% + 2% = 12%.

 - REALIZED profits vs. PAPER profits :

-- Realized profits are profits that have been proven by a transaction.
-E.g. dividend dollars have been received, or an asset has been sold.
+- Realized profits have been converted to cash by a transaction.
+E.g. dividends have been received, or an asset has been sold.
 Paper profits have had no transaction to prove their value.
-E.g. dividends were paid in additional shares, not cash; or increases in market value have been calculated but the assets not yet sold.
-This distinction does not affect the method chosen to measure the returns.
+E.g. increases in value have been estimated by transactions in the market of similar assets.
+This distinction does not affect the method chosen to measure the rate of return.

 - ACCRUED interest :

 - Accrued interest is acknowledged as payable, eventually, but not yet booked (posted to your account).
 For example with credit cards, the interest expense for each day is calculated individually.
 Only at month end are they added together and posted to your account.
 The total accrued up to any mid-month date does not affect the calculation of interest for subsequent days.
 I.e. it has only accrued, not compounded.